The oldest longevity intervention in the book, and what we now know about it

 Time-Restricted Eating: A Different Approach

-Time-restricted eating (TRE) limits when you eat rather than how much.
+Time-restricted eating, also known as TRE, is an approach that limits when you eat rather than how much.
 The idea: eating within a compressed window (typically 8-12 hours) may provide benefits similar to caloric restriction, even without reducing total calories.

 The Circadian Connection

 Dr. Satchin Panda's lab at the Salk Institute has done extensive research on TRE and circadian rhythms.
-His recent 2025 research showed that time-restricted eating affects gene expression across more than 22 regions of the body and brain in mice.
+According to research by his lab in 2025, time-restricted eating affects gene expression across more than 22 regions of the body and brain in mice.

-As Dr. Panda, a professor at the Salk Institute for Biological Studies and a leading expert in circadian biology, has noted, "We found that there is a system-wide, molecular impact of time-restricted eating."
+As noted by Dr. Panda, a professor at the Salk Institute for Biological Studies and a leading expert in circadian biology, "We found that there is a system-wide, molecular impact of time-restricted eating."
 Time-restricted eating synchronized circadian rhythms across multiple organs, creating coordinated waves of gene expression during fasting and feeding periods.

 This matters because circadian disruption is associated with metabolic dysfunction, cardiovascular disease, and accelerated aging.